BW-Anywhere-Fitness-4/be/README.md

 ```
 {
-    message: "Failed to delete the class",
+    message: "Failed to delete the class.",
 }

 ```